-Requires that all variables be explicitly declared with DIM or VAR before use.
+Requires that all variables be explicitly declared before use.
 The default is to allow variables in LET and FOR statements to be implicitly declared.

 OPTION IMPLICIT

 Allows variables to be automatically declared in any assignment statement, read, or input.
 The type of the variable will be inferred from its name if it has not already been declared.